Governor Ehrlich Announces BPW Approval Of

-ANNAPOLIS, MD — Continuing his commitment to protecting Maryland’s watersheds, Governor Robert L. Ehrlich, Jr. today announced that the Board of Public Works approved a total of $802,219 in Rural Legacy Program funds to acquire conservation easements in Calvert and Charles Counties.
+ANNAPOLIS, MD — Demonstrating his commitment to protecting rural lands for Marylanders, Governor Robert L. Ehrlich, Jr. today announced Board of Public Works approval of $2,600,000 in Rural Legacy Program funds to acquire conservation easements in seven Eastern Shore counties.

 The Rural Legacy Program is designed to preserve large blocks of contiguous open space that are among Maryland’s most valuable because of their multiple agricultural, forest, natural, and cultural resources.
 To protect these resources, the RLP acts through local governments and private land-trust sponsors to purchase conservation easements from willing property owners.